Ian Wilson (author): The Blood and the Shroud

-In 1988 Wilson had been seriously unsettled by a purportedly ‘conclusive’ carbon dating test dating the Turin Shroud to the Middle Ages.
-From the outset he refused to accept this, insisting that the testing had done nothing to explain how the cloth’s imprints could have been faked by an artist.
-Ten years later he produced The Blood and the Shroud, arguing strongly that the corner location from which the dating sample was taken had been a very unwise choice due to its prolonged handlings on the many hundreds of historical occasions during which the cloth was held up before large crowds.
-Accretions of microbiological contamination were inevitable.
-Aided by fresh public showings of the Shroud during the spring of 1998 the argument received sympathetic media treatment.
-Time magazine accorded the subject a front cover, Canberra Times reviewer Frank O’Shea adjudged Wilson’s book ‘a magnificent study, as remarkable for its readability as for its objectivity and thoroughness’, and Wilson accompanied both American and Australian TV units to Turin for special programmes.
-Two years later the Turin ecclesiastical authorities, as the Shroud’s ‘hands-on’ custodians, invited Wilson and some twenty other specialists to participate in 'closed' interdisciplinary discussions at Turin’s Villa Gualino.
-A major conservation ‘make-over’ of the Shroud followed in 2003, succeeded by Wilson and the other Gualino delegates returning to Turin to inspect the results.
-The third time in Wilson’s life in which he was enabled to study the cloth's imprints at the closest range, he became only strengthened in his opinion that these were not the work of any artist.
+In 1988, carbon dating placed the Turin Shroud in the Middle Ages.
+Wilson refused to accept this finding, insisting that the testing failed to explain how the cloth’s imprints could have been faked by an artist.
+Ten years later he wrote The Blood and the Shroud, arguing that the corner location from which the dating sample was taken had provided a deceptive date due to the cloth’s prolonged handlings leaving microbiological contamination that Wilson believed would skew any carbon dating result.
+Fresh public showings of the Shroud during the spring of 1998 renewed public interest and Wilson accompanied both American and Australian TV units to Turin for special programmes.
+Two years later the Turin ecclesiastical authorities, the Shroud’s custodians, invited Wilson and some twenty other specialists to participate in closed interdisciplinary discussions at Turin’s Villa Gualino.
+A major conservation project was undertaken in 2002, although Wilson and the other Gualino delegates were not fully satisfied.